fusion-io/authenticate/README.md

 `Hey! hey!
 What is Identity Provider?`

-*Again, if you're asking, an Identity Provider is just a service that translates the credential of the above step into user identity (or user id or something that you can use to distinguish one user to others).*
+*Again, if you're asking, an Identity Provider is just a service that translates the credential of the above step into user's `Identity` (or user id or something that you can use to distinguish one user to others).*

 Let's check your shopping cart.